Skip to content

 There’s a lot to consider before buying a Canadian number — and dozens of factors to weigh while picking the right phone service.
 But if you’re looking for a competitive VoIP provider with flexible plans and a user-friendly interface, OpenPhone ranks at the top of the list.

-We’ve helped companies big and small build better relationships with their customers through automations, third-party integrations, and shared numbers.
-You can buy as many Canadian numbers as your team needs, and then you can delight your customers with an equally delightful platform.
+We’ve helped companies big and small build better relationships with their customers through automations, third-party integrations, caller ID, voicemail to email, SMS API, and shared numbers.
+You can buy as many Canadian numbers as your team needs, then delight your customers with the help of our platform.

 Start a seven-day free trial to see why thousands of brands use OpenPhone for their business phone communications in Canada.